ErpNetDocs/info/legal/platform-terms-of-use.md

-# ERP.net Cloud Platform Terms Of Use
+# Platform Terms Of Use

 ## 1. Purpose